 Nearsightedness (myopia), farsightedness (hypermetropia) and astigmatism are all types of refractive errors – which are flaws that keep the eye from focusing light sharply on the retina.

-Fortunately, glasses are all that are needed to focus the light to give a plain image and allow us to read and see clearly.
-Other alternatives include contact lenses and refractive surgery.
+Fortunately, glasses are all that is needed to focus the light to give a plain image and allow us to read and see clearly.
+Other alternatives include contact lenses and corrective surgery for refractive errors.

-In adults, surgery offers the promise, in suitable patients, of freedom from spectacles, either full-time or part-time.(link to refractive surgery).
+In adults, corrective surgery offers the promise, in suitable patients, of freedom from glasses, either full-time or part-time.

 We pride ourselves in high level of patient care, aiming to provide each patient with individualised attention from your first consultation and well beyond your eye surgery recovery.

 Located conveniently in the centre of Ashfield (opposite the Holden Street entrance to Ashfield Mall), the clinic is only 5 minutes from the train station.